 Come and visit the castle, see the exhibits, walk a trail, watch the birds from the hide or admire the view.
 You can also take part in an event - including astronomy evenings, bird walks, children's activities, workshops and more.
 Wildlife to look out for in particular include Guillemots, Fulmars, Whitethroats, Stonechat, Skylarks, Peregrine Falcon, Early Spider Orchids (plus eight other orchid species), Early English Gentian, Cowslips, Thrift, Adonis Blue, Lulworth Skipper, Marbled White butterflies, Bottlenose Dolphins and much more.

-There are a variety of events at Durlston in Autumn, Winter and spring 2014-15 (pdf, 1Mb) (opens in a new window) to see and take part in.
+There are a variety of events at Durlston in spring and summer 2015 (pdf, 253kb) (opens in a new window) to see and take part in.

 Gateway to the Jurassic Coast